← Back to blog

 Zero Dispatcher Calls: When Accountability Became the Coordination Layer

 We ran 27 multi-agent experiments testing how AI agents coordinate through AGLedger's accountability protocol.
-The most important finding wasn't about the protocol's design — it was about what happened when we removed the alternative.
+The most important finding wasn't about the protocol's design.
+It was about what happened when we removed the alternative.

 The assumption we started with

-The original architecture had two systems running side by side: a task dispatcher (send work to agents) and AGLedger's accountability protocol (record what was committed, delivered, and accepted).
+The original architecture had two systems running side by side: a task dispatcher (send work to agents) and AGLedger's accountability protocol (record what was notarized, delivered, and accepted).
 The dispatcher handled coordination.
 The protocol handled recordkeeping.

 This felt natural.
 Coordination and accountability are different concerns.
 You wouldn't build a filing cabinet into your phone system.
 So we gave agents both: a dispatcher to route work and accountability tools to document it.

-Interestingly, Anthropic's research on building effective agents found a similar pattern across the industry: “the most successful implementations weren't using complex frameworks or specialized libraries — instead, they were building with simple, composable patterns.”
+Interestingly, Anthropic's research on building effective agents found a similar pattern across the industry: “the most successful implementations weren't using complex frameworks or specialized libraries; instead, they were building with simple, composable patterns.”
 That matched what we were seeing.
 The question was whether accountability tools could be those simple patterns, rather than sitting alongside them.

 The first experiment proved the assumption wrong.